October 15, 2019

 The guiding principle of Sketch was that it should be very easy to use.
 Advanced features were not welcome.
 Version 1.0 had a palette of 16 colors, and a fixed set of about 40 stickers.
 There were no layers, no text, and no online features.

-The Sketch app was nearly canceled several times during its lifetime, but each time we managed to convince management that we should continue.
-We did several internal demos that showed the app's future potential, including a fully functional frame-by-frame animation tool with GIF support!
-Unfortunately we never found enough time to finish it.
+The Sketch app was nearly canceled several times during its lifetime, but each time we we held on for a little while longer.
+We did several internal demos that showed the app's future potential, including a functional frame-by-frame animation tool with GIF support!
+Unfortunately we never had time to finish it.

 Sketch goes online

-The first online features were the sticker store and cloud sync, which were heavily used.
+The first online features in Sketch were a sticker store and cloud backup, which were both popular.
 Then came private collaborations, which virtually nobody used.
-Yes, the most popular feature in Sketch was initially a flop.

 One good thing came out of it though; in order for private collaborations to work, your drawing partner had to have the app, and thus Sketch was launched on Google Play.
 The app received good reviews, and in the app testing forum, something interesting started to appear - art!